richinex/pymultieis/README.md

 | [**Citing this work**](#citation)

-A library for fitting a sequence of electrochemical impedance spectra.
+A library for fitting a sequence of electrochemical impedance spectra (PyTorch version).

 - Implements algorithms for simultaneous and sequential fitting.